MikaPS/GardenSimulator2023/README.md

 ### Localization

 The three languages this app supports are English, Chinese, and Hebrew.
-For English, all of the team members had knowledge in it.
+For English, all of the team members had knowledge of it.
 For Chinese, one of the team members had knowledge and help from their family to correctly put the text in.
 For Hebrew, one of the team members had knowledge and help from their friend to correctly put the text in. <br>

-The default language is English, but can be changed by pressing the buttons on the top left on the interface.
+The default language is English, but can be changed by pressing the buttons on the top left of the interface.
 Once pressed, all text will be changed to that specific language.
 Instead of releasing three different versions of the game, we coded into the program to switch between languages depending on what button is pressed using an array.

 We tried to not have a lot of text in the game, and instead used emojis to show the goals of the game.
-Before the requirement, we had buttons with text like `undo`, `redo`, and `savefile`, that we know switched to corrasponding emojis.
+Before the requirement, we had buttons with text like `undo`, `redo`, and `savefile`, which we now switched to corresponding emojis.
 Moreover, to illustrate what plants the players need to collect to win, we use minimal text `emoji of plant x amount that needs to be collected`, so it would be understandable across languages.

 ### Mobile Installation

-We used a Vite PWA Plug-in to get our game to be installable on a smartphone-class mobile device.
+We used a Vite PWA Plug-in to get our game to be installable on a smartphone-class mobile device (only Androids are supported at the moment).
 The main file that we edited is `vite.config.ts` where we defined the manifest and icons for the app.

 ```typescript
   plugins: [